 There are many significant advantages of incorporating resistance bands into your running schedule.
 For example, resistance band training helps increase your muscle strength, helping you run faster.
 Resistance bands also target the smaller connective muscles that help you to avoid injuries.

 When and how to incorporate resistance band training into your overall running training is crucial, as the type and frequency of resistance band training depend on your running distance.
-In this guide, we will look at how you can use resistance bands to increase your strength and running speed.
+In this guide, we will look at how you can use resistance bands to increase your strength and improve running speed.

 We’ll also consider using resistance bands for warm-up exercises and post-workout recovery…

-- Using Resistance Bands For Warm-Up And Recovery
+- 3. Resistance Bands Help With Recovery

 Why Should You Use Resistance Bands For Running?